Noah-Houghton/folk-myth-library/README.md

 Builds the app for production and uploads it to the [GitHub Pages](https://noah-houghton.github.io/folk-myth-library/) site.

+It may take up to a minute for changes to be reflected.
+In rare cases it may be necessary to hard-refresh the page (on most systems: `Ctrl-Shift-R`) or clear the cache.

 ### `npm test`

 Launches the test runner in the interactive watch mode.<br />